geneontology/geneontology.github.io/_docs/go-annotation-file-gaf-format-10.md

 ### Definitions and requirements for field contents

-#### DB (column 1)
+#### DB
-Database.
-Refers to the database from which the identifier in **DB object ID** (column 2) is drawn.
+(Database) refers to the database from which the identifier in **DB object ID** (column 2) is drawn.
 This is not necessarily the group submitting the file.
 If a UniProtKB ID is in column 2, column 1 would be **UniProtKB**.

 Must be one of the values from the set of [GO database cross-references](http://amigo.geneontology.org/xrefs)

-    This field is mandatory, cardinality 1
+    this field is mandatory, cardinality 1

-#### DB Object ID (column 2)
+#### DB Object ID
-Database Object Identifier.
-A unique identifier in **DB** for the item being annotated.
+(Database object identifier) a unique identifier in **DB** for the item being annotated

-    This field is mandatory, cardinality 1
+    this field is mandatory, cardinality 1

-The entry in the **DB object ID** (column 2) field of the association file is the identifier for the database object, which may or may not correspond exactly to what is described in a paper.
+The entry in the **DB object ID** field of the association file is the identifier for the database object, which may or may not correspond exactly to what is described in a paper.
 For example, a paper describing a protein may support annotations to the gene encoding the protein (gene ID in **DB object ID** field) or annotations to a protein object (protein ID in **DB object ID field**).

-#### DB Object Symbol (column 3)
+#### DB Object Symbol
-A (unique and valid) symbol to which **DB object ID** is matched.
-Can use ORF name for otherwise unnamed gene or protein.
-If gene products are annotated, can use gene product symbol if available, or many gene product annotation entries can share a gene symbol
+a (unique and valid) symbol to which **DB object ID** is matched

+can use ORF name for otherwise unnamed gene or protein

+if gene products are annotated, can use gene product symbol if available, or many gene product annotation entries can share a gene symbol

-    This field is mandatory, cardinality 1
+    this field is mandatory, cardinality 1

 The **DB Object Symbol** field should be a symbol that means something to a biologist wherever possible (a gene symbol, for example).
 It is not an ID or an accession number (the second column, **DB object ID** provides the unique identifier), although IDs can be used as a **DB object symbol** if there is no more biologically meaningful symbol available (e.g., when an unnamed gene is annotated).

-#### Qualifier (column 4)
+#### Qualifier
-Flags that modify the interpretation of an annotation one (or more) of `NOT`, contributes_to, colocalizes_with
+flags that modify the interpretation of an annotation

+one (or more) of `NOT`, contributes_to, colocalizes_with

-    This field is not mandatory; cardinality 0, 1, >1; for cardinality >1 use a pipe to separate entries (e.g. `NOT`|contributes_to)
+    this field is not mandatory; cardinality 0, 1, >1; for cardinality >1 use a pipe to separate entries (e.g. `NOT`|contributes_to)

 See also the [documentation on qualifiers](http://geneontology.org/docs/go-annotations/#annotation-qualifiers) in the GO annotation guide

-#### GO ID (column 5)
+#### GO ID
 The GO identifier for the term attributed to the **DB object ID**

-    This field is mandatory, cardinality 1
+    this field is mandatory, cardinality 1

-#### DB:Reference (column 6)
+#### DB:Reference
 One or more unique identifiers for a single source cited as an authority for the attribution of the **GO ID** to the **DB object ID**.
 This may be a literature reference or a database record.
 The syntax is DB:accession_number.

 Note that only **one reference can be cited on a single line** in the gene association file.
 If a reference has identifiers in more than one database, multiple identifiers for that reference can be included on a single line.
 For example, if the reference is a published paper that has a PubMed ID, we strongly recommend that the PubMed ID be included, as well as an identifier within a model organism database.
 Note that if the model organism database has an identifier for the reference, that identifier should **always** be included, even if a PubMed ID is also used.

-    This field is mandatory, cardinality 1, >1; for cardinality >1 use a pipe to separate entries (e.g. SGD_REF:S000047763|PMID:2676709).
+    this field is mandatory, cardinality 1, >1; for cardinality >1 use a pipe to separate entries (e.g. SGD_REF:S000047763|PMID:2676709).

-#### Evidence Code (column 7)
+#### Evidence Code
-See the [GO evidence code guide](http://geneontology.org/page/guide-go-evidence-codes) for the list of valid evidence codes for GO annotations
+see the [GO evidence code guide](http://geneontology.org/page/guide-go-evidence-codes) for the list of valid evidence codes for GO annotations

-    This field is mandatory, cardinality 1
+    this field is mandatory, cardinality 1

-#### With [or] From (column 8)
+#### With [or] From
 One of:

 * DB:gene_symbol